open-mmlab/OpenPCDet/README.md

 **Highlights**:
 * `OpenPCDet` has been updated to `v0.6.0` (Sep.
 2022).
 * The codes of PV-RCNN++ has been supported.
+* The codes of MPPNet has been supported.

 ## Overview
 - [Changelog](#changelog)